caltechlibrary/cait/README.md

 Assuming the default setup, you could start the like

 ```
-    ./bin/servepages
+    ./bin/cait-servepages
 ```

 Or you could add a startup script to /etc/init.d/ as appropriate.

-### _sitemapper_
+### _cait-sitemapper_

-_sitemapper_ generates a sitemap.xml file based on the arguments you envoke.
+_cait-sitemapper_ generates a sitemap.xml file based on the arguments you envoke.
 It you're site's URL is http://archives.example.edu, your htdocs directory is htdocs and you want to save you sitemap.xml file as htdocs/sitemap.xml you could run the command with

 ```
-    sitemapper htdocs htdocs/sitemap.xml http://archives.example.edu
+    cait-sitemapper htdocs htdocs/sitemap.xml http://archives.example.edu
 ```

 This will generate a site map of the HTML files found in *htdocs* with the results saved in *htdocs/sitemap.xml*.
 For more informaiton about sitemaps see the [sitemaps.org](http://sitemaps.org) website.

 ## Setting up a production box

-The basic production environment would export the contents of ArchivesSpace nightly, regenerate the webpages, re-index the webpages and finally restart _servepages_ service.
+The basic production environment would export the contents of ArchivesSpace nightly, regenerate the webpages, re-index the webpages and finally restart _cait-servepages_ service.

 The script in *bin/nightly-update.sh* shows these steps based on the configuration in *etc/setup.sh*.
 This script is suitable for running form a cronjob under Linux/Unix/Mac OS X.